brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**‌式日**

+This was a lot of movie.
+When I was younger I think I had more patience for particularly slow films, but I ended-up being a little distracted during 式日.
+I’m glad I finally got to watch it though, as it was pretty interesting seeing Iwai on the other side of the camera.
+Also I really miss being in Japan now.

 **Waiting for Guffman**

 Ah, a classic.
 It’s wild seeing Fred Willard in this looking so young comparatively.
 I watched this obsessively in high school and it really, really holds up.